JianxGao/MinD-3D/README.md

 ## Data Preprocessing Instructions

-If you would like to preprocess our data from scratch, please follow the steps below.
+If you would like to preprocess our data from scratch, please refer to the [data_process](https://github.com/JianxGao/MinD-3D/tree/main/data_process) folder and follow the steps below.

 ### Step 1: fMRI Preprocessing with fMRIPrep